 - Video/audio editing

 Volunteers will also have the ability to attend a weekly team meeting to discuss upcoming events and the current affairs of the MESC.
 These meetings are optional, but strongly encouraged if you intend on pursuing a role as an intern.
-Students also have the option of becoming a cultural consultant.
+Student volunteers also have the option of becoming a cultural consultant.
+Please fill out the application!
+You can read the complete guidelines here.

 After you have become familiar with the operations of the center, you may have the opportunity to become an intern-in-training for a limited time period.
 Then you will be eligible to apply to the Center to be the lead intern.